sridel92/SatTracker_esp32_v2/README.md

 adding #include <WiFiManager.h> // https://github.com/tzapu/WiFiManager

+change the location of your screen setup

+#include <../TFT_eSPI_Setups/User_Setup_st7789.h>    // this is usefull for opening a custom library setup

 tracking many satellite on screen

 zomming function when ISS is above Europe. you must add one BMP map